simonrho/jcnr-in-aws-demo/README.md

  Within this mode, you can copy and paste the desired JCNR configurations directly from the respective `.conf` files found within the `config-east` or `config-west` directories.

+ **Informational:** The specific hostname (`ip-172-16-1-77` in the example) of your EKS node may differ depending on how AWS has provisioned your EKS cluster.
+Always verify the correct hostname of your EKS node when accessing the CLI.

+2. **For Kubernetes Pods:** Kubernetes configurations use `.yaml` files located in the `config-east` and `config-west` directories.
+When you deploy these configurations using `kubectl apply`, the system triggers the JCNR CNI driver.
+This driver dynamically builds the VRF configuration, adds it, and commits it to the cRPD of JCNR.

  Deploy the Kubernetes workloads with:

  ```bash